Community Health Workers Help Control Diabetes, Study Finds

 “To our knowledge, this is the first randomized controlled trial to document the strong impact a CHW home-based model can have when fully integrated within the health care management team for diabetes care among impoverished Latinos, an approach fully consistent with the top priorities of the Affordable Care Act” said Pérez-Escamilla.
 “Community health workers clearly met needs currently not being addressed by the health care, public care, and social assistance systems surrounding our target community.”

 The study is published in the journal Diabetes Care.
 Fatma Shebl and Grace Kollannor-Samuel of the Yale School of Public Health are co-authors, as are researchers from the University of Connecticut, Hispanic Health Council, Hartford Hospital, Arizona State University, Worcester University and the University of North Texas.

-This Article was submitted by Denise L Meyer, on Wednesday, August 20, 2014.
+This article was submitted by Denise L Meyer on August 20, 2014.